 The Assateague Island National Seashore, established in 1962, occupies the northern two-thirds of a 37-mi-long barrier island, encompassing a small portion operated as Assateague State Park.
 Virginia’ Chincoteague National Wildlife Refuge occupies the southern third of Assateague Island, directly off Chincoteague Island.
 Although most famous for the small, shaggy, wild horses (adamantly called "ponies" by the public) that roam freely along the beaches and roads, this stunning area is also worth getting to know for its wildland, wildlife, and for simply enjoying a pristine ocean-side environment.
 Swimming, biking, hiking, surf fishing, picnicking, and camping are all available.
 PLAN YOUR TRIP: Assateague Island Review, Chincoteague National Wildlife Refuge Review

 Cape Lookout National Seashore

-tate Park has about 3 mi of public beaches—some dramatically and beautifully eroding.
+Secluded Hunting Island State Park has about 3 mi of public beaches—some dramatically and beautifully eroding.
 It harbors 5,000 acres of rare maritime forests.
 Nonetheless, the light sands decorated with driftwood and the raw, subtropical vegetation are breathtaking.
 Stroll the 1,300-foot-long fishing pier, among the longest on the East Coast, or you can go fishing or crabbing.
-Plan Your Trip: Hunting Island State Park Review
+PLAN YOUR TRIP: Hunting Island State Park Review